 Seating is first come, first served in the Women’s History House at the present time since there is no cost to attend and we are a small space for these popular events.

-On September 6, 1870, Louisa Gardner Swain made history as the first woman globally to vote with equal rights.
+On September 6, 1870, Louisa Gardner Swain made history as the first woman globally to vote with rights equal to men.

-The Wyoming Suffrage Act of December 10, 1869 granted this right, distinguishing Wyoming from other places where voting was conditional.
-The Wyoming Territory granted suffrage to all citizens, regardless of their status.
-The Wyoming Women’s History House celebrates not just Louisa's achievement but also honors other Wyoming women empowered by this historic Act.
+The Wyoming Suffrage Act of December 10, 1869 granted this right, distinguishing Wyoming from other places where voting was often conditional.
+The Wyoming Territory granted suffrage to all citizens, regardless of their sex or status.
+The Wyoming Women’s History House celebrates not just Louisa's achievement but also honors the other Wyoming women empowered by this historic Act.

 With the passage of Wyoming's Suffrage Act of Dec.
 10. 1869, ALL women, regardless of status had the right to vote, hold property and public office.